-.cab package al a text file containing a package description (for details of the syntax of this file, see Section 2.1, "Package descriptions"), and Setup.hs or Setup.lhs a single-module Haskell program to perform various setup tasks (with the interface described in Section 3, "Building and installing a package").
-This module should import only modules that will be present in all Haskell implementations, including modules of the Cabal library.
+.cab a text file containing a package description (for details of the syntax of this file, see Section 2.1, "Package descriptions"), and packageal a single-module Haskell program to perform various setup tasks (with the interface described in Section 3, "Building and installing a package").
+This module should im-Setup.lhs port only modules that will be present in all Haskell implementations, including modules of the Cabal library.
 In most cases it will be trivial, calling on the Cabal library to do most of the work.